ably-labs/cursors-everywhere/README.md

 This function traverses up the DOM tree from the given element, building a string that uniquely identifies the element.

-**Including Element in Cursor Position**
+***Including Element in Cursor Position***

-We modified our `mousemove` event handler to get the CSS path of the current element and include it in the cursor position data:
+I then modified the `mousemove` event handler to get the CSS path of the current element and include it in the cursor position data:

 ```javascript
 document.addEventListener("mousemove", function(event) {